osullivp/chatgpt_pong/README.md

 The prompt used was as follows:

-> "Give me the code for an HTML5/javascript version of the Atari videogame 'Pong'.
-The game should include a bouncing ball and two vertically oriented 'paddles' which are positioned on the left and right sides of the screen."
+> Give me the code for an HTML5/javascript version of the Atari videogame 'Pong'.
+The game should include a bouncing ball and two vertically oriented 'paddles' which are positioned on the left and right sides of the screen.

 Key findings: